How Long Does Weed Stay In Your System?

 How To Pass a Urine Test

 Unfortunately, there is ultimately no certain way to pass a urine test without traces of THC, especially if you are a particularly heavy smoker.
 The question for many is not “how long does weed stay in your system?” but “how to pass a drug test” when you are a regular cannabis enthusiast.
 There are products out there, like detox pills, and detox drinks, that can be purchased solely for the purpose of cleaning your urine for drug traces.
-Some smokers, in desperate cases, will even go as far as to use synthetic urine to pass a test, which can be pretty risky.
+Some smokers even choose to use synthetic urine to pass a test.